bbbradsmith/binxelview/readme.txt

 them from being saved when you exit the program.

-You can create "workspaces" for Binxelview by putting a binxelview.ini, presets, etc. into a folder, then opening Binxelview with that folder as the current working directory.
+You can create "workspaces" for Binxelview by putting a Binxelview.ini, presets, etc. into a folder, then opening Binxelview with that folder as the current working directory.

 Alternatively, you might use the -ini command line option to create a shortcut that applies